symphatixe/CPU-Scheduler/README.md

 ### CPU Class

 This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
 I was required to create this custom compare class to override the method given by Java because I was using a Priority Queue.
-When using a `PriorityQUeu
+When using a `PriorityQueue` in Java you can either use the natural ordering of elements which means:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNTk1ODY0MCwxNTcwMDYxOTgyLDEzNT
+eyJoaXN0b3J5IjpbMTg3ODM4NzA1MCwxNTcwMDYxOTgyLDEzNT
 Q2Mjk1NzIsNjU5Mjg0MTAsOTg3MTI1OTAyLDU2ODkwNzY5NCw1
 MzI4MTkwMF19
 -->